getlistas/web/README.md

 npm run bundle
 ```

-And, once bundled, you can run a local server to use Doneq (defaults to
+And, once bundled, you can run a local server to use Listasio (defaults to
 [port 8080](http://127.0.0.1:8080), but if this port is already in use it will
 increment to 8081, etc.):